Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/documentation.md

 is that it needs to be maintained.
 One of the worst things we can do in documentation is tell someone they can achieve an outcome in a particular way, then change the code so that particular way no longer works as expected.

-Writing our documentation as test ensures that our documentation is correct, and keeping our documentation right next to the thing being documented makes it trivial to update.
+Writing our documentation as a test ensures that our documentation is correct, and keeping our documentation right next to the thing being documented makes it trivial to update.
 Rust guarantees that if you said the code works in a particular way, so long as you also wrote an example with assertions, then the documentation is correct!